oliviabrz/NBA/README.md

         - The technologies we used are HTML, CSS, Typescript
     - We hosted the Frontend on a Ubuntu Linux VM in Azure Cloud
 - Backend (Server)
-    - These are the parts of the application that include databasing to persist our data and Api's to update and retrieve data from our databases
+    - These are the parts of the application that include the following:
+        - Databasing to persist our data
+        - Api's used by the Frontend to update and retrieve data from our databases
+        - Web server to provide https to the internet for the NBA app and the Api's
+    - We used `MySQL` as our database server
+        - We used `DBeaver` as a client tool to manage our database
     - We used Python, Flask, and Waitress to build a set of Api's for easier integration between the frontend and MySQL database
-        - `Python` is used to build the functions used to interface with MySQL through a MySQL ODBC Driver in the python `pyodbc` module
+        - `Python` is used to build the functions used to interface with MySQL through a MySQL ODBC Driver in the Python `pyodbc` module
         - `Flask` is used to take python functions and make them callable through http.
 It is only used for development and testing.
         - `Waitress` is used to make our Flask functions production ready since Flask only provides a development server
-        - `NGINX` is used to take https requests from the internet and route the request either to the NBA app or to our Api's running under Waitress
+    - We used `NGINX` to take https requests from the internet and route the request either to the NBA app or to our Api's running under Waitress
         - NGINX routes `https://olib.cloud` requests to the NBA Angular app
         - NGINX routes `https://olib.cloud/api*` requests to the Waitress http server to fulfill Api requests
             - These Api requests happens when the Angular application needs data (ex. when you click the `Players` menu link)
-        - We used `MySQL` as our database server
-        - We used `DBeaver` as a client tool to manage our database
+            - To see this in action, click `F12` to bring up the debgugger and click on Network tab

 ### Setup Python Flask Api as a service
 https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267